Mark Terry: Explorer

 Mark Terry seen here exploring the San Juan La Selva (SJLS) Biological Corridor in Costa Rica (2018).

 As an explorer, Terry was made a Fellow of The Explorers Club in 2010 and a Fellow of the Royal Canadian Geographical Society in 2012.
+In 2025, he led a flag expedition for both The Explorers Club and the Royal Canadian Geographical Society to the Svartisen Glacier in Norway.
 He has sailed all three of the major passages that connect the Atlantic and Pacific Oceans: the Drake Passage, the Panama Canal, and the Northwest Passage.
 He was commissioned by the Explorers Museum in Ireland to lead a pennant expedition through the Mindo Cloudforest of the Andes Mountains in Ecuador in 2016.

 In 2010, the Canadian Chapter of The Explorers Club awarded Terry its highest honor, the Stefansson Medal, for his "unique contributions to documenting the natural world".
 In 2013, the Governor-General of Canada decorated Terry with the Queen Elizabeth II Diamond Jubilee Medal for his "international humanitarian service" informing the environmental policymakers of the United Nations through his documentary film projects.
 In 2015, Canadian Geographic Magazine named Terry one of Canada's "Top 100 Greatest Explorers".
 In 2023-2024, he served as an Expedition Team Member, Climate and Climate Action, for Adventure Canada's expeditions to Iceland, Greenland, Newfoundland, Labrador, and the Arctic.

 While in production on the documentary The Polar Explorer, Terry was on the top deck of the Canadian Coast Guard Icebreaker, Amundsen, when the ship was photographed from a helicopter for the back of the Canadian $50 bill.
-As a result, Terry was captured as the sole figure on the upper deck of the ship making him the only living person on Canadian money as of 2024.
+As a result, Terry was captured as the sole figure on the upper deck of the ship.

 Famous Quote: "The destination of discovery begins with a journey of exploration."